Auslander--Reiten theory in extriangulated categories: Abstract

 \section{Abstract}

 The notion of an extriangulated category gives a unification of existing theories in exact or abelian categories and in triangulated categories.
-In this article, we demonstrate it for Auslander--Reiten theory.
-We give two different sets of sufficient conditions on the extriangulated category so that existence of almost-split extensions becomes equivalent to that of an Auslander--Reiten--Serre duality.
+In this article, we develop Auslander--Reiten theory for extriangulated categories.
+This unifies Auslander--Reiten theories developed in exact categories and triangulated categories independently.
+We give two different sets of sufficient conditions on the extriangulated category so that existence of almost split extensions becomes equivalent to that of an Auslander--Reiten--Serre duality.
+We also show that existence of almost split extensions is preserved under taking relative extriangulated categories, ideal quotients, and extension-closed subcategories.
+Moreover, we prove that the stable category $\underline{\mathscr{C}}$ of an extriangulated category $\mathscr{C}$ is a $\tau$-category \cite{I1} if $\mathscr{C}$ has enough projectives, almost split extensions and source morphisms.
+This gives various consequences on $\underline{\mathscr{C}}$, including Igusa--Todorov's Radical Layers Theorem \cite{IT}, Auslander--Reiten Combinatorics on dimensions of Hom-spaces, and Reconstruction Theorem of the associated completely graded category of $\underline{\mathscr{C}}$ via the complete mesh category of the Auslander--Reiten species of $\underline{\mathscr{C}}$.
+Finally we prove that any locally finite symmetrizable $\tau$-quiver (=valued translation quiver) is an Auslander--Reiten quiver of some extriangulated category with sink morphisms and source morphisms.